Brent Crisp: Playing career

 Crisp made his first-grade debut against the Manly-Warringah Sea Eagles at Brookvale Oval in round 7 of 2008.
+Crisp played a total of seven matches for Canterbury in the 2008 NRL season as the club finished with the Wooden Spoon.

 Crisp is a former Aussie rules junior who played in the Goldfields Football League with the Railways club.
 On his return to the A.C.T., Crisp attended Canberra's Dickson College and gained a position in the Raider's Jersey Flegg team whilst playing at West Belconnen Warriors.